aaronsabellek/TravelSketcher_Web-App/README.md

      - Make sure MailHog is running before running backend tests.

    - **Unsplash API (for Image Search):**
-     - An Unsplash API key is required to retrieve images for travel destinations.
+     - An Unsplash API key is required to retrieve images for travel destinations and activities.
      - Create an account at [Unsplash Developers](https://unsplash.com/developers).
      - Register an application to obtain an **Access Key**.
      - Add this key to your `.env` file as `UNSPLASH_ACCESS_KEY`.